 A CELEBRATION OF WOMEN IN THE AUSTRALIAN BUSH

-The spectre of global warming and periods of prolonged, widespread drought have created an upsurge of interest in the growing of Australian native plants, but we have been slow to embrace them.
+The spectre of climate change and periods of prolonged drought have created an upsurge of interest in the growing of Australian native plants.
+However, we have been slow to embrace them.
 I suspect this would surprise and disappoint women pioneers such as Elizabeth Macarthur, who began cataloguing and cultivating the colony’s unique flora soon after her arrival in Sydney in 1790.

 While it is true that Mrs Macarthur grew the familiar plants of ‘home’ at Elizabeth Farm, she also experimented with indigenous plants and was highly appreciative of her natural surroundings.
 Describing her flourishing garden at Parramatta to friends in England she observed , ‘The native shrubs are also in flower & the whole country gives a grateful perfume.’

 Thirty years later, in 1822, the Hawkins family (Elizabeth, her husband Thomas, her mother and her eight children) became the first free European family to cross the Blue Mountains.
 Early in the journey the Hawkins’ spent an intolerable night at Springwood, tormented by bed bugs and disturbed by drunken soldiers.
 Next morning Elizabeth gathered her mother and her daughters and the three generations of women restored their spirits by walking ahead of the bullock wagons to pick wildflowers.
 Elizabeth later wrote; ‘It was such a relief to get away from that place that I never enjoyed a walk more.
 We gathered most delicate nosegays from the flowering shrubs that grew amongst the trees.’ .